xu753x/free5GRAN/Readme.md

 ## Testing note

 free5GRAN has been successfully tested on Ubuntu 18.04 with USRP B210.
 It is currently under active development, which means that it might not be fully stable.

+free5GRAN_SoapySDR has been successfully tested on Ubuntu 20.04 with X86 and Pi4 platform.
+LMSDR with USB3 or PCIE can decode sib1.
+PlutoSDR MIB is ok.

 ## Issues